-^{my}Sci
+^{my}Sci Institute for School Partnership Washington University in St. Louis

 Scientists, today our teacher is going to talk to you about sun and shade.
 You may use this information a little later in your build so feel free to take notes in your notebook if you would like.